What to see in Pietrapertosa and what to do in the Lucanian Dolomites ⋆ FullTravel.it

 The Dolomite peaks

 To the "disturbing" and jagged Dolomite peaks that loom over their town, the inhabitants of Pietrapertosa they gave imaginative and familiar names, perhaps to somehow mitigate the great sovereignty of the mountain.
-The best known cliffs are the black Eagle, Anvil, Great Mother.
+The best known cliffs are the black Eagle Anvil, Great Mother.
 Once upon a time there was also the Eagle Owl, then the rock was demolished because it could have been a danger for the village.

 Pietrapertosa, Saracen fortress